Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 As a special amenity for you, one of our professional photographers will stop by to give you the opportunity to document your special day, order keepsake photos of your newborn and share pictures with family and friends from a secure website - all from the comfort of your hospital room.

-A birthing tub is available, and moms may choose to spend the early portion of labor in the tub.
+Tubs are available in our new private birthing suites, which are available to moms who choose an unmedicated labor and and have no high-risk conditions in their pregnancy.
+Moms may choose to spend the early portion of labor in the tub.
 Please discuss your wishes with your OB doctor, and upon admission to the hospital, mention to our team that you wish to use the tub.
 Moms are not permitted to deliver in the tub.
 Mirrors are also available, should you wish to use one to watch the birth of your baby.

 28) Can I give my baby the first bath?